 * In 2012, Fiona was made an Arts Foundation of New Zealand Arts Laureate in recognition of her work in television, theatre and film.

-In my working life, I’m an actress – I trained at Auckland’s Theatre Corporate and since then have worked in theatre, film, television, musical, voice over and radio.
+In my working life, I’m an actress – I trained at Auckland’s Theatre Corporate and since then have worked in theatre, film, television, musical, voice over and radio for over 36 years.

-I’m proud to have been a founding board member of two theatre companies, The Watershed Theatre and The Large Group, and of Auckland’s newest professional drama school, The Actors’ Program.
-I serve as current president of the actors union Equity New Zealand, as a Patron of Q Theatre, and as a trust board member of Arts Regional Trust and Silo Theatre.
+I was a founding board member of The Watershed Theatre and a co-founder of The Actors’ Program.
+I am currently president of the actors union Equity New Zealand, Patron of Q Theatre, and serve as a trust board member of the Actors Benevolent Trust.